OrelLien/Middleware/README.md

 # Middleware
-This is a the middleware repository for .Net
+This is the middleware repository for .Net